 Uses of Thawed Cottage Cheese

-As I already mentioned, defrosted cottage cheese works well only in cooked dishes.
-Fortunately, there are quite a lot of options out there, including:
+As I already mentioned, defrosted cottage cheese works best in cooked dishes, so I suggest starting with those.
+There are quite a lot of options out there, including:

 - Cheesecake and similar cakes